nautobot/nautobot/docs/development/extending-models.md

 ## 12. Update the model's documentation

 Each model has a dedicated page in the documentation, at `models/<app>/<model>.md`.
 Update this file to include any relevant information about the new field.

+Note that this documentation page will be accessible through the web UI via a "question mark" icon on the corresponding model create/edit page.

+!!! warning
+    Due to a limitation in how the documentation is rendered in the web UI, cross-reference hyperlinks *between* NetBox documentation pages **will not work** in the web UI (they will be broken links), so avoid using them in a model documentation page.
+External hyperlinks (to the Django documentation, for example) will work correctly and may be used as needed.